-The Raymond Williams Society postgraduate essay competition for work grounded in the tradition of cultural materialism is named in honour of our late and much-missed colleague, Simon Dentith (1952-2014), former editor of Key Words and competition judge.
+The Raymond Williams Society postgraduate essay competition for work grounded in the tradition of cultural materialism is named in honour of our late and much-missed colleague, Simon Dentith (1952-2014), former editor of Key Words and prize judge.

 The competition aims to encourage a new generation of scholars working in the tradition of cultural materialism, especially those whose research is rooted in the work of Raymond Williams.

-Enquiries about the 2019 competition should be sent to Dr Emily Cuming at firstname.lastname@example.org
+All enquiries to Dr Emily Cuming at email@example.com

-2017: Ryan David Furlong (University of Iowa) ‘”White Slaves” as “Black Slaves”: Re-evaluating the 19th c.
+2017: Ryan David Furlong (University of Iowa), ‘”White Slaves” as “Black Slaves”: Re-evaluating the 19th c.
 Working-Class Autobiography within the (Con)texts of Transatlantic Abolitionism’.

 2016: Laura McCormick Kilbride (University of Cambridge), ‘The New Catholic Left: Language, Liturgy and Literature in Slant Magazine, 1964-1970’